-Biking can be an extremely enjoyable activity for both dog and owner when the right precautions are taken.
-We recommend biking for dogs that are at least 20 lbs.
-In most cases this is an activity that is best suited for medium to large dogs.
-Your dog needs to be in good health and it is ideal to get a checkup with your dog’s vet before beginning any serious exercise.
+Biking can be an enjoyable activity for both dog and owner when the right precautions are taken.
+We recommend biking with a bike leash for dogs that are at least 30 lbs.
+For dogs 25 lbs and under, consider one of our dog bicycle seats or trailers.
+In most cases biking with a bike leash is an activity that is best suited for medium to large dogs.
+Your dog needs to be in good health and it is ideal to get a checkup with your dog's vet before beginning any serious exercise.
 Dogs with slight builds will be able to bike for longer distances than heavier or more muscular breeds so keep this in mind when deciding how far to bike your pup.
 Breeds such as Bulldogs and Pugs that have flat faces are not designed for distance running because they can become overheated very quickly.
-They also don’t move air in and out as efficiently as other breeds.
+They also don't move air in and out as efficiently as other breeds.
 Breeds with long bodies or short legs also aren't designed for distance running and this should be taken into consideration.
 Biking is not an activity for puppies.
-Your dog should be at least a year old and a minimum of 20 lbs to start biking.
+Your dog should be at least a year old and a minimum of 30 lbs to start biking.
 They should be closer to a year and a half before biking longer distances.
 Please use common sense when biking your dog.
 Build up stamina slowly and never push your dog beyond their means.
+Ideal speed is no faster than a jogging pace.

 What Equipment Do I need?